johnwhitington/cpdf-source/cpdf.1.md

 **cpdf -hard-box \<boxname>** \[-fast] **in.pdf** \[\<range>] \[-mediabox-if-missing] **-o out.pdf**

-Create a hard box for a given box name - that is to say, one which clips its contents.
+Create a hard box for a given box name - that is to say, one which clips its content.

 **cpdf -show-boxes** \[-fast] **in.pdf** \[\<range>] **-o out.pdf**